-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 0 0 community-based counseling and testing services, night clinic services - and addressing determinants and barriers to HIV prevention, treatment, and care, including risk factors such as alcohol, gender-based violence and economic vulnerability.
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 1,826,846 0 entry points - community clusters, SafeTStop Resource Centers, community-based counseling and testing services, night clinic services - and addressing determinants and barriers to HIV prevention, treatment, and care, including risk factors such as alcohol, gender-based violence and economic vulnerability.
 Target populations include mobile populations, such as truckers and other migrant workers who engage in risky behavior, commercial, transactional or casual sex, and place their regular partners at increased risk as well; female sex workers (FSWs) and their partners, and girls and young women who engage in risky sex primarily for economic purposes.
 This will entail further accelerating project implementation in existing sites to achieve comprehensive HIV prevention programming that creates Paragem Segura (Safe T Stop) communities, and using lessons, tools and resources developed to facilitate an efficient expansion to new project sites.
-Program priorities for FY12 inloude
+Program priorities for FY12 inlcude

-ROADS will build on progress achieved to date to further demonstrate outputs and results in reaching high risk mobile and community populations along transport corridors with HIV, health and related services through various entry points - community clusters, SafeTStop Resource Centers,
+ROADS will build on progress achieved to date to further demonstrate outputs and results in reaching high risk mobile and community populations along transport corridors with HIV, health and related services through various